junit-team/junit5/README.md

 ## Building from Source

-You need [JDK 15] to build JUnit 5.
+You need [JDK 11] to build JUnit 5.
+[Gradle toolchains] are used to detect and potentially download additional JDKs for compilation and test execution.

 All modules can be _built_ with the [Gradle Wrapper] using the following command.